commodity-js/commodity/packages/docs/docs/guides/testing.md

 })
 ```

-**Note**: When you `.pack()` a product, you must still satisfy the resource dependencies of its _entire_ dependency tree in the `.assemble()` call, even if they aren't used by the mock.
+**Note**: When you `.pack()` a product, you must still pass to its assemble() method all the resources it depends on recursively, even if they aren't used by the mock.
 You can often provide `undefined` if the types allow.
 For more complex cases, consider using a prototype.

 ## Method 2: Prototypes with `.prototype()` and `.try()`

 For more complex scenarios where your mock needs its own logic, state, or dependencies, you can create a **prototype**.
-A prototype is a complete, alternative implementation of a supplier.
+A prototype is a complete, alternative implementation of a product supplier.

 **Use this for:**